NYUGameCenter/Unity-Git-Config/README.md

 ## Create & Configure Your Repo

 1. Create a new github repo.
+Don't select the default unity .gitignore, we'll be importing our own a the subsequent step.

 2. Clone the repo to your local machine.